The 183rd Synod of the RPCNA in Marion, Indiana (June 2014)

 Known to historians as the “Scottish Covenanters,” they chiefly rallied around the Scottish National Covenant (1638) and the Solemn League and Covenant (1643).
 Far from a mere academic exercise, many of them signed these covenants in their own blood and later, during the notorious “killing times” (1680-1688), sealed their testimony with the same.

 Almost two centuries later, the RPCNA ratified its own North American covenant, The Covenant of 1871.
-As Reformed Presbyterians, we happily join with our spiritual ancestors in raising the blue banner “For Christ’s Crown and Covenant” in at least two ways: (1) By seeking to advance and apply these glorious “reformation principles” in our own day, and (2) By occasionally renewing our Covenant of Communicant Membership.
+As Reformed Presbyterians, we happily join with our godly forebearers in raising the blue banner “For Christ’s Crown and Covenant” in at least two ways: (1) By seeking to advance and apply these glorious “reformation principles” in our own day, and (2) By annually renewing our own Covenant of Communicant Membership.

-WHAT ABOUT NORTH AMERICA? — The RPCNA presently has 96 congregations in three countries (U.S., Canada, and Japan), organized into seven Presbyteries, with a total membership of around 7,000.
-New opportunities for global ministry may also be on the horizon in India, Pakistan, Latin America, and elsewhere.
-Sister RP denominations exist in Ireland, Scotland, Australia, and South Sudan.
+WHAT ABOUT NORTH AMERICA? — The RPCNA presently has 96 congregations, organized into seven Presbyteries (including one in Japan), with a total membership of around 7,000, and a global missionary presence in more than a half dozen countries around the world.
 Domestically, we hold membership in the North American Presbyterian and Reformed Council.
+Internationally, we are part of the RP Global Alliance.

 The first organized RP congregation in North America was established in Middle Octorara in Lancaster County, Pennsylvania in 1738.
 The Reformed Presbytery was later constituted in 1774 by ministers sent for that very purpose: John Cuthbertson, who came from Scotland in 1752, along with Matthew Linn and Alexander Dobbin, who came from Ireland in 1774.

 After its dissolution in 1782, the Reformed Presbytery of the United States of North America was constituted in 1798, in Philadelphia, Pennsylvania.
-The RP Synod was then constituted in 1809 and the RP Seminary in 1810.
+The RP Synod was then constituted in 1809.
+In 1810, the denomination founded the Reformed Presbyterian Theological Seminary, which is presently located in Pittsburgh.